nightroman/Invoke-Build/Tasks/Direct/README.md

 Build scripts are normally invoked by the engine `Invoke-Build`, not directly.
 If this is inconvenient then decorate a script to make it directly invokable.
-Add `Tasks` as the first parameter and the command redirecting the call:
+Add `Tasks` as the first parameter and the code block redirecting the call:

 ```powershell
 param(